-Performance indicators
+Performance Indicators

-The Corporation regularly reviews performance and has set comprehensive key performance indicators, which include financial; quality and students; curriculum; marketing and brand reputation; human resources; environment.
+The Corporation regularly reviews performance and has set comprehensive key performance indicators, which include financial; quality and students; curriculum; marketing and brand reputation; human resources; and environment.

-The Corporation is committed to observing the importance of sector measures and indicators and uses the FE Choices website which looks at measures such as success rates.
+The Corporation is committed to observing the Importance of sector measures and indicators and uses the FE Cholces website which looks at measures such as success rates.
 The Corporation is required to complete the annual Finance Record for the Skills Funding Agency.
 The Finance Record produces a financial health grading.
-The current rating, at the time of approving this review, was Satisfactory which is considered an acceptable outcome.
+The current rating, at the time of approving this review, was Satisfactory which is considered acceptable at the current point in the Group's development.